ayushmandas29/daily-coding-notes/notes/clean-code_notes.md

-# Clean Code - Note #284
+# Clean Code - Note #24

 ## Key Insight
-DRY principle reduces code duplication
+Code should be easy to read and modify

 ## Date
-Generated on day 284 of continuous learning.
+Generated on day 24 of continuous learning.

 ## Category
 Topic: clean-code